-Immediately following the completion of this offering, Anderson will own approximately 34.3% of our common stock (or approximately 33.4% if the underwriters exercise their option to purchase additional shares of common stock in full) and Great Hill will own approximately 30.3% of our common stock (or approximately 29.5% if the underwriters exercise their option to purchase additional shares of common stock in full).
-The foregoing percentages do not take into account the shares of our common stock, if any, entities affiliated with each of Temasek and Great Hill may purchase in this offering as cornerstone investors.
-As a result, Anderson and Great Hill will exercise significant influence over all matters requiring a stockholder vote, including: the election of directors; mergers, and acquisitions; the sale of all or substantially all of our assets and other decisions affecting our capital structure; the amendment of our amended and restated certificate of incorporation and our amended and restated bylaws; and our winding up and dissolution.
+Immediately following the completion of this offering, Temasek will own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full) and Great Hill will own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full).
+As a result, Temasek and Great Hill will exercise significant influence over all matters requiring a stockholder vote, including: the election of directors; mergers, and acquisitions; the sale of all or substantially all of our assets and other decisions affecting our capital structure; the amendment of our amended and restated certificate of incorporation and our amended and restated bylaws; and our winding up and dissolution.
 This concentration of ownership may delay, deter or prevent acts that would be favored by our other stockholders.
-The interests of Anderson and Great Hill may not always coincide with our interests or the interests of our other stockholders.
+The interests of Temasek and Great Hill may not always coincide with our interests or the interests of our other stockholders.
 This concentration of ownership may also have the effect of delaying, preventing or deterring a change in control of us.
-Also, Anderson and Great Hill may each seek to cause us to take courses of action that, in its judgment, could enhance its investment in us, but which might involve risks to our other stockholders or adversely affect us or our other stockholders, including investors in this offering.
-As a result, the market price of our common stock could decline or stockholders might not receive a premium over the thencurrent market price of our common stock upon a change in control.
+Also, Temasek and Great Hill may each seek to cause us to take courses of action that, in its judgment, could enhance its investment in us, but which might involve risks to our other stockholders or adversely affect us or our other stockholders, including investors in this offering.
+As a result, the market price of our common stock could decline or stockholders might not receive a premium over the then-current market price of our common stock upon a change in control.
 In addition, this concentration of share ownership may adversely affect the trading price of our common stock because investors may perceive disadvantages in owning shares in a company with significant stockholders.
+See

-See "Principal Stockholders" and "Description of Capital Stock-Anti-Takeover Effects of Delaware Law and Our Organizational Documents."
+"Principal Stockholders" and "Description of Capital Stock-Anti-Takeover Effects of Delaware Law and Our Organizational Documents."